Hourly Based Fee

 Questions to Ask When Comparing Long-term Care Homes

 Choosing a long-term care home is an intimidating and challenging assignment at a time when there are already many other emotional and difficult issues ongoing.
-To ensure your loved one gets the best care possible, these are a few questions that I think you should consider asking the operators of several homes before you make your selection.
+To ensure your loved one gets the best care possible, these are some questions that I think you should consider asking the operators of several homes before you make your selection.
 These are only my opinions (as a PEI resident), and you should do further research for a more comprehensive list as I am sure there are many more considerations.

 I have expressed these questions below as if you are the person moving, but of course, you may be asking on your loved one’s behalf.